muelthebest/muelthebest/README.md

 ### Project Experience

 I have actively contributed to projects within my company, making significant contributions to their success.
-My expertise extends to a wide range of technologies, including React.js, Next.js, Spring Boot, Java, WCM (Web Content Management), Portlets, JavaScript, HTML, and CSS.
+My expertise extends to a wide range of technologies, including React.js, Next.js, Spring Boot, Java, WCM (Web Content Management), Portlets.
 I am well-versed in both monolithic and microservices architectures, understanding the advantages and challenges of each approach.

 ### Professional Skills